 If you are looking for more natural and typically Icelandic baths, then you definitely should not miss a visit to the Secret Lagoon during your trip in the Golden Circle.

-Although the Secret Lagoon offers only one smaller pool “hidden” near the town of Flúdir and it offers only one type of admission – with shared showers.
+Although the Secret Lagoon hot spring offers only one smaller pool “hidden” near the town of Flúdir and it offers only one type of admission – with shared showers.

 However, the prices here are lower than in the Forest Lagoon, and for those who forgot to pack a towel or swim suit, it is possible to borrow these things.